Differences Between Python vs Ruby

 Key Differences Between Python and Ruby

-Below are the lists of points, describe the key Difference between Python and Ruby:
+Below are the lists of points that describe the key Difference between Python and Ruby:

-- Python has rich built-in data types in the form of list, tuple, set and dictionary, while Ruby has array and hash as equivalents to Python’s list and dictionary.
+- Python has rich built-in data types in list, tuple, set, and dictionary, while Ruby has array and hash as equivalents to Python’s list and dictionary.

-- Python’s approach to avoiding namespace collision is to give each file its own namespace, which is achieved by modules, nested functions, and classes.
+- To avoid namespace collisions, Python gives each file its namespace, which is achieved through modules, nested functions, and classes.
 In contrast, Ruby’s approach is more collision-prone.

-- The use of iterators is central to Python’s programming and blends naturally with the language features, whereas iterators in Ruby are not that significant and seldom used.
+- Iterators are central to Python’s programming and blend naturally with the language features, whereas iterators in Ruby are not that significant and seldom used.

-- The idea behind Python nested function is that you can nest defs to define functions that can only be used within the scope of another enclosing function.
+- The idea behind Python nested function is that you can nest defs to define tasks that can only be used within the scope of another enclosing function.
 This is terrifically useful.
-When Ruby encounters nested defs, it defines a new function on the class of object the enclosing function was called on, which is not so important.
+When encountering nested defs, Ruby explains a new function on the object’s class that the enclosing function was called on, but this behavior is not significant.

-- Ruby’s IO.select is nice and simple but inflexible.
-Python provides a whole library of interfaces to various UNIX/POSIX variants of multiplexed I/O system calls.
+- Ruby’s IO.select is nice and straightforward but inflexible.
+Python provides a library of interfaces to various UNIX/POSIX variants of multiplexed I/O system calls.
 Python also has an interface to the BSD kqueue system calls, which Ruby lacks.
-On the downside, IO.select, contrary to its name, sensibly picks either select or poll depending on which is most suited to the situation; Python makes you choose for yourself.
+On the downside, IO.select, contrary to its name, IO.select sensibly picks either select or poll, depending on which is most suited to the situation; Python makes you choose for yourself.

 - Ruby’s blocks are simpler and elegant.
 In comparison, Python tries to work around this by using decorators, classes, and first-class functions that still lag far behind.